People on the autism spectrum see, hear, feel and experience

 An estimated 1 in every 70 people in Australia is on the autism spectrum.
 Along with their family members, this means autism is a part of daily life for over a million Australians.

 Autism is a lifelong developmental condition that affects the way a person communicates and interacts with other people and his or her environment.

 Because the challenges autism presents are primarily neurological, sometimes autism is referred to as a ‘hidden disability’.

-While people with autism share certain characteristics, the word ‘spectrum’ reflects the broad range of highly individual challenges, needs and preferences that people with autism have.
+While the Autistic community share certain characteristics, the word ‘spectrum’ reflects the broad range of highly individual challenges, needs and preferences that people on the autism spectrum have.